 GeoVax has awarded stock options to its senior management and other employees, pursuant to the GeoVax Labs, Inc. 2020 Stock Incentive Plan (the "2020 Plan").
 The 2020 Plan was adopted by the Board on June 19, 2020 to provide equity-based and/or incentive awards to selected employees, directors, and independent contractors of the Company or its affiliates.
-The terms of these awards typically provide for vesting over a defined period of time, generally three years.
-The options expire if not exercised within ten years from the date of grant.
+The terms of these awards typically provide for vesting over a defined period of time and the options expire if not exercised within ten years from the date of grant.
 The Company does not have a formula for determining stock option awards.
 Awards are generally based on the subjective judgment of the President and Chief Executive Officer and on the Compensation Committee's subjective judgment.
-The following table sets forth certain information with respect to unexercised options previously awarded to our Named Executive Officers that were outstanding as of December 31, 2020.
-The table also includes warrants, if any, granted to our Named Executive Officers upon payment of the deferred compensation to the Management Creditors.
+The following table sets forth certain information with respect to unexercised options previously awarded to our Named Executive Officers that were outstanding as of December 31, 2021.
+The table also includes warrants, if any, granted to our Named Executive Officers upon payment of deferred compensation.